oracle-samples/oci-data-science-ai-samples/LLM/deploy-llama3.1.md

 - vLLM v0.5.3.post1

 Currently, OCI Data Science Model Deployment only supports container images residing in the OCI Registry.
 Before we can push the pulled vLLM container, make sure you have created a repository in your tenancy.
--Go to your tenancy Container Registry
+- Go to your tenancy Container Registry
--Click on the Create repository button
+- Click on the Create repository button
--Select Private under Access types
+- Select Private under Access types
--Set a name for Repository name.
+- Set a name for Repository name.
 We are using "vllm-odsc "in the example.
--Click on Create button
+- Click on Create button

 You may need to docker login to the Oracle Cloud Container Registry (OCIR) first, if you haven't done so before in order to push the image.
 To login, you have to use your API Auth Token that can be created under your Oracle Cloud Account->Auth Token.
 You need to login only once.
 Replace <region> with the OCI region you are using.